jpe442/dodateweb/README.md

   - Given a successful validation, the authorization parameters are stored in `localStorage` cache to be used to in making a `POST` `event` AJAX request to Google Calendar API.

- - With the parameters stored, when the user clicks **Sync as Google Calendar Event**, an `event` JSON object that Google Calendar API expects is constructed using an algorithm that takes the todo information in conjunction with the current time and returns an `event` object compatible with Google Calendar API.
+ - With the parameters stored, when the user clicks **Sync as Google Calendar Event**, an `event` JSON object that Google Calendar API expects is constructed using an algorithm, [`convertToSync()`](#challenges) that takes the todo information in conjunction with the current time and returns an `event` object compatible with Google Calendar API.

  - The event object and the stored authorization parameters `localStorage` are then used to construct and send the `POST` `event` request to Google Calendar API.
 <br>